Massachusetts Route 63

 Route 63 is a 24.048 mi state highway in Massachusetts, United States, running from Route 116 in Amherst north to the New Hampshire state line in Northfield, where it continues as New Hampshire Route 63.
-Along the way it intersects several major highways including Route 2 in Erving and Route 10 in Northfield.
+Along the way, it intersects several major highways, including Route 10 in Northfield.

 Route description

 Route 63 begins at Route 116 at the north end of the UMass Amherst campus.
 It heads eastward for a third of a mile before turning onto Sunderland Road (the old alignment of Route 116) for fifty yards, before turning onto Montague Road.
 Montague Road passes through the western side of the town of Leverett, crossing the New England Central Railroad tracks before entering Sunderland for a short distance, crossing the tracks again before entering Montague.
 It meets the northern end of Route 47 south of Montague Center before passing Lake Pleasant and crossing the tracks twice more before crossing the Millers River at Millers Falls, entering the town of Erving.

 In Erving, Route 63 passes under Route 2 (the Mohawk Trail) without direct access between the two.
 Signage on both roads directs traffic along Prospect Street (signed as "To 2 East" and "To 63 South") and along Forest Street (signed as "To 2 East" and "To 63 North").
 Route 63 then heads north into Northfield, passing Northfield Mountain.
 It joins Route 10 (just east of Bennett's Meadow Bridge over the Connecticut River) for just under 2.5 mi, before splitting just south of the New Hampshire state line.
 It shortly turns northwestward before entering the town of Hinsdale and becoming New Hampshire Route 63.